It Worked for My Kids: Math-U-See Review

 Here are some of the pros and cons from her point of view - she's taking her 4 kids through the program too and has the hands-on experience of math success.

 We’ve had some basic manipulatives before, but because I understand maths abstractly I just assumed my kids would too.
-Turns out they will – AFTER they understand it concretely.
+Turns out they will – AFTER they understand it concretely with the hands on blocks.

 I’ve been amazed at how useful the blocks are.
 With Rex in particular, I can actually see him making connections between the concrete blocks and the abstract concepts, and his understanding increases with every lesson.